-If you are experimenting with a camera, you may be wondering what kind of file does a digital camera create.
-The best digital cameras, after all, create files that can be shared online, on computers, and with smartphones.
+If you are experimenting with a camera, you may be wondering what kind of file does a digital camera creates.
+In fact, the top two digital camera file formats are RAW and JPEG (or JPG).
+However, you’ll also find cameras that save photos in TIFF, PNG, GIF, and other formats.
+All the best digital cameras create files that can be shared online, on computers, and with smartphones.
 That said, there’s an average picture file size that digital cameras produce.
 What’s more, digital cameras can create RAW files or automatic, which you’ll learn more about below.

 Before you can understand what kind of files a digicam creates, it can be helpful to understand what a digital camera file is and how they are stored.
 A digital camera is a packet of information similar to any file found on any digital or electronic device.
 As for storage, most good DSLR cameras ship with a fair amount of built-in storage space and most can integrate with SD cards for increased storage.
 As an aside, the first thing you should do when wondering “what to do when a digital camera gets wet” is to remove any storage cards.